Stop chasing generic lead lists. Start acting on real project signals.

 A more useful way to see work taking shape

-Project Intel turns planning activity into practical commercial opportunities.
+Project Intel turns planning activity into practical commercial opportunities for contractors who need earlier visibility and clearer qualification.

 Instead of paying for broad lead lists and sorting through weak matches, you get a focused view of the projects, locations, and work types that matter to your business.